 - Circulation – air plants often attach themselves high in trees, so it stands to reason that they need some air circulating around them.
 You can’t expect to put it in the back of a cupboard and have it thrive.
 Good air circulation will keep air plants happy.

 - Moisture – Even though air plants don’t need to be watered often, they do need some moisture or they will shrivel and eventually die.
-Misting with a plant mister, not watering, takes care of this.
-During the warmer months, mist them once a day.
+Misting with a plant mister, a few times a week, not watering, takes care of this.
+During the really warm months, you might need to mist them once a day if they look as though they are shriveling.
 In the autumn and winter, once or twice a week will do.
 Another way to give it the moisture it needs is to place the whole plant in a container of water once a week and then dry it out before placing it back in its home.

 - Sunlight – Air plants choose trees and shrubs to attach themselves to for a reason.
 It gives them some protection from full sunlight.
 Bright filtered light or partial shade will result in the most healthy plants.
 Colorful air plants such as this Tillandsia ioantha need a bit more like than the plain green ones.